 Beaumont is on two migratory flyways: Central and Mississippi Flyways.
 Nearly 30 species of ducks and flocks of snow geese migrate to Beaumont between October and March while roseate spoonbills, great and white snowy egrets, white-faced ibis and mottled ducks are year-round fixtures.

 Local birding hotspots include Cattail Marsh, which comprises 900 acres of wetlands and a new boardwalk, and High Island, known for its unique habitat for migrating birds.
 Located inside Tyrrell Park, Cattail Marsh is a wildlife refuge for more than 250 species of birds annually.
 A current checklist of birds at Cattail Marsh is available on eBird.
+Click here to see the live webcam feed at Cattail Marsh.

 High Island draws thousands of enthusiastic visitors from all over the world each year to enjoy the huge numbers of migrating birds that pass through on their way north to their breeding grounds.
 A complete list of birding locations in southeast Texas can be found on our website.